Holistic Law or Holistic Justice

 - The sum of the parts...

-- Transgenerational and emotional reasons for mindfulness
+- Transgenerational and Emotional Reasons for Mindfulness During Divorce!

 - A New Path for Law Students